SD191100/portfolio/README.md

 - ✅ Using **Tailwind CSS + Shadcn/UI** to maintain consistent styling with minimal code.
 - ✅ Containerizing the full stack with **Docker** for easier deployment.
 - ✅ Improving accessibility and responsiveness through semantic HTML and layout tweaks.
-- ✅ Hosting and managing services on **Proxmox** and Raspberry Pi as part of a home lab.
+- ✅ Hosting and managing services on **Proxmox** as part of a home lab.

----
 ---

 ## 📬 Contact